mayah/tinytoml/README.md

 // Note for users from older version:
 // Since toml::Parser has a state, I don't recommend to use it directly any more.
+// So, I've moved toml::Parser to toml::internal::Parser.
 // Using toml::parse() is recommended.
-I might change toml::Parser implementation in future.

 // pr.value is the parsed value.
 const toml::Value& v = pr.value;